divijghose/firedrake/Firedrake-meeting-2024-01-17.md

 ## CW: Status of "backend" for adjoint
 See [relevant issue](https://github.com/firedrakeproject/firedrake/issues/3325).
 Surely "backend" is a redundant concept now?

+## JB: Firedrake team
+Add Daiane to "Active" and move Sophia to "Former".
+We should make sure we are not forgetting anyone else either!

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

+JB: [#3152](https://github.com/firedrakeproject/firedrake/pull/3152) Firedrake public interface to GC + [PyOP2#712](https://github.com/OP2/PyOP2/pull/712) this has been reviewed and iterated several times.

 # Date of next meeting